MuhammadRabe3/MuhammadRabe3-Rock-Paper-Scissors/README.md

-# MuhammadRabe3-Rock-Paper-Scissors
+# MuhammadRabe-Rock-Paper-Scissors-Game
-this was the first simple python project for me. this contains three files :
+this was the first (simple) python project for me. this contains three files :
 1.the planning of the program
 2.the program code